aoncevay/syn-gen-ver/README.md

 2. Implement a main function called `perturb_new_perturbation` that takes a text string and returns a dictionary with perturbation details or None if no perturbation is possible.
 3. Register the new perturbation in `src/perturbation/__init__.py`.
 4. Add unit tests in the `src/tests` directory.

+## Fallback Mechanisms

+The system includes fallback mechanisms when NLP resources aren't available:

+- **Entity Recognition**: Falls back to regex-based pattern matching for entities
+- **Synonym Replacement**: Uses a built-in dictionary of common words and their synonyms
+- **Sentence Tokenization**: Falls back to simple rule-based sentence splitting

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.